react-navigation/react-navigation.github.io/versioned_docs/version-5.x/themes.md

 ## Using the operating system preferences

-At the time of writing, `react-native` does not currently support detecting the operating system color scheme preferences in the core ([you can follow this pull request](https://github.com/facebook/react-native/pull/26172)).
-Until it is part of core and you have updated to the version that includes it, you can use `react-native-appearance`.
+appearance is a part of react native and can see more details here https://reactnative.dev/docs/appearance.

 You will need iOS 13 to actually be able to toggle dark mode through system settings.